Ajaila0069/project-fukkireta/README.md

-Joe Biden Pog
+Joe Biden (?)
+Pog

-Goal: to make a tts engine good enough to make Joe Biden sing fukkireta.<br/>
+Goal: to make a tts engine good enough to make Joe Biden or really anyone sing fukkireta.<br/>
 Engine: Python<br/>
 Dependencies: all of them<br/>
 Sanity: no<br/>